Cycling in Leeds

-Cycling is a popular means of both transport and leisure in Leeds.
+Cycling is a popular means of both transport and leisure in the English city of Leeds.
 5.9% of residents commute via bicycle.
-The city hosted a number of cycling events, the most notable being the Grand Depart for the 2014 Tour de France and the Tour de Yorkshire on several occasions.
+The city hosted a number of cycling events, the most notable being the Grand Départ for the 2014 Tour de France and the Tour de Yorkshire on several occasions.

 Council policy

 Leeds City Council manages cycling policy within the city and holds four consultancy forums at Civic Hall four times a year in the months of January, April, July and October.

 Utility and commuter cycling

 A number of commuter cycle routes have been developed into the city centre, while parking for bicycles is provided in several locations around the city centre.
 A new route is being devised linking Meanwood and Chapeltown with the city centre.

 Cycle Superhighway

 West Yorkshire Metro proposed a 23 km cycle superhighway linking the city centres of Leeds and Bradford via Pudsey, with another route between Leeds City Centre and Shipley while both western routes would be linked to an eastern route linking Leeds City Centre with Seacroft, Swarcliffe and Cross Gates using the A64 as its artery.
 Work began on the scheme in 2015 with the main East-West artery being completed in 2017.